neatorobito/Perimeter/docs/getting-started.md

 ![Device Screenshots](device-shots.png)

 This API provides a simple, straightforward, and robust way to do geofencing on iOS and Android.

-## Sample App
-Try the sample app Picketfence to get up and running fast.
+Try the sample app PicketFence for a starting point.

 ### Installing Perimeter